Dharmin-Shah/Dog-Breed-Image-Classifier/README.md

 # Dog-Breed-Image-Classifier

-A CNN application that can predict the breed of dog based on the image
+A Convolutional Nerual Net application to identify the breed of the dog based on the image.

+The project is created using Pytorch and the dataset taken is <a href='https://www.kaggle.com/dharminshah/dogbreed'>Dog Breeds Images</a>